We are a family practice.

-The Ngui Family Style of practice has come from generations and generations of knowledge and application.
-Traditionally passed down from father to son, today this holistic Chinese healing art is headed by Stanley Ngui-Hon-Sang and his son Justin Ngui-Hon-Sang.
+Traditionally passed down from father to son, today it is headed by Stanley Ngui-Hon-Sang and Justin Ngui-Hon-Sang.

 Our knowledge of health comes from an understanding of how we fit into the whole.
 How we attain true balance; which is not only limited to one source of your being.
 It involves a consistent understanding that health is not a straight line, but in fact moves in waves.
 This is much the same as any other well-known healing modality, such as music.
 Healing moves in oscillations of Yin and Yang.
 Utilizing each person’s unique prenatal state, the techniques involved in walking the path becomes irrelevant.
 What is relevant is knowing how all the pieces of the puzzle fit together and moving that totality towards your direction.